All Aloha Kidney classes and telephonic CKD navigation are provided by a retired kidney specialist (nephrologist).

 Understanding the rules of the body allows you to mindfully nudge yourself towards health or nudge yourself towards chronic disease.
 Many have developed chronic diseases like obesity, metabolic syndrome, diabetes type 2, high blood pressure, heart disease, chronic kidney disease (CKD), stroke, or circulation problems to their limbs due to not fully understanding and embracing the bodily impact of their daily choices.

 It's never too early or too late to learn.
 There's so much of your body, health and life to enjoy, appreciate and nurture.
 Come learn together with us how to live each moment fully ever after!
 We offer a series of 6 weekly classes to help you understand.
-Click on the blue "Aloha Kidney brochure" button above or click on the "Class topics" tab to explore the topics we cover in each class.
+Click on the red "Aloha Kidney brochure" button above or click on the "Class topics" tab to explore the topics we cover in each class.

 Ramona Wong MD, a Honolulu nephrologist who created Aloha Kidney and retired her practice to provide experienced, unbiased, no cost education as a public health outreach effort for those in Hawaii and beyond, who are interested in kidney health, at risk for, or have Chronic Kidney Disease.